What is Hepatitis C?

 Better2Know offers a Hepatitis C test on its own or as part of a screen.
 If you would like to test for Hepatitis C and other STDs or STIs that you are worried about, we offer a range of tests and screens that may help.
 A blood sample is needed for your Hepatitis C test and the same sample can also be used for other tests you may want to have.
 Results for your Hepatitis C test will be available the same day that your sample is received in our laboratory.
 Better2Know can help you if you test positive for any of your results.

 HCV can be treated by taking a combination of drugs.
-These combination drugs are taken for a period of time that will depend on the strain of the Hepatitis C virus you have.
+This medication is taken for a period of time that will depend on the strain of the Hepatitis C virus you have.
 Further testing will be required to correctly identify the strain of Hepatitis C virus you carry.
-Throughout the therapy blood tests need to be taken to check if the medication is working.
+Throughout the therapy, blood tests need to be taken to check if the medication is working.
 Even if the virus is not completely cleared the treatments can reduce inflammation and scarring of the liver.
 Better drugs are being developed all the time that can offer increased chances of success and there are some medicines now available that promise to cure Hepatitis C infections.

 Lifestyle changes can also help limit the chance of damage to your liver developing.
 These include eating a healthier diet, exercising regularly, and stopping or limiting alcohol intake.